mayura1996/CO3302---Automatic-Traffic-Sign-Recognition-System/README.md

 # CO3302 Automatic Traffic Sign Recognition System

-Automatic Traffic Sign Recogntion System Detects traffic signs realtime with a 65 FPS speed and with a mean average precision of 64.1%.
-THe system is build on top of YOLOv4 network.
+Automatic Traffic Sign Recognition System Detects traffic signs realtime with a 65 FPS speed and with a mean average precision of 64.1%.
+The system is built on top of YOLOv4 network.

 # Installation Guide